 Service Level Agreements (SLAs) for APIs

-How do both parties in the API contract agree on what they’re getting?
-How do you know what you’re delivering to a 3rd party or accurately track what it is you’re receiving?
+Both parties in the API contract have to agree on what they’re getting.
+You need to know what you’re delivering to a third party.
+You need to accurately track what you’re receiving.

 - Where do you measure from?

 - How do you measure up-time?

 Location, location, location

 Did you know that API calls made in Asia can easily take twice as long as the same call made in the USA?
 And even inside the USA, there can be a 100% difference in speed from coast to coast.

 Location affects performance more than people think.
 What a ping tool tells you about connection time might not be the same experience of the end user.